 - Prevents corrosion damage to cooling system components

-Consult your owner's manual for the recommended change interval.
-Most guidelines suggest flushing your cooling system and replacing conventional coolant every 1 to 2 years.
-Extended life antifreeze can last up to 5 years.
+You should change your coolant at your manufacturer's recommended interval.
+Most guidelines suggest flushing your cooling system and replacing conventional coolant every one to two years, but some extended life antifreeze can last up to five years.

 Always check your owner's manual first for antifreeze information specific to your vehicle.
 Here are a few additional tips.

-- Protection to -34 degrees F: Try Prestone 50/50 Antifreeze/Coolant or Carquest Extended Life 50/50 Antifreeze/Coolant, which can be poured directly from the bottle.
+- Protection to -35 degrees F: Try Prestone 50/50 Antifreeze/Coolant or Carquest Extended Life 50/50 Antifreeze/Coolant, which can be poured directly from the bottle.
+We recommend premixed both for the convenience and the peace of mind that comes from knowing the concentration is correct.

 - GM cars that require DEX COOL® antifreeze: Use Prestone Dex-Cool 50/50 Extended Life Antifreeze/Coolant or Carquest Cool Antifreeze/Coolant.
 (GM owners, check your owner's manual).

-Also, be sure to check out Carquest Extended Life Antifreeze/Coolant, which can be used in all makes and models and mixed with any color antifreeze.
+- Universal Coolant: Carquest Extended Life Antifreeze/Coolant can be used in all makes and models and mixed with any color antifreeze.